ReDI-School/js-berlin-2021-fall/lesson03.md

 In JavaScript (and in programming in general) comments are short texts to add extra information to our code.

-Comments are meant only for who writes or reads the code, and are completely ignored by JavaScript.
+Comments are meant only for who writes or reads the code, and are ignored by JavaScript.

 ```js
 // Average: divide the sum of a set of numbers by the number of values